th3nu11/liquibase-demo/README.md

 This is a simple demo to show how liquibase works.
 It uses docker and docker-compose, so you don't need to install anything on your machine.

-The database is a SQL Server named db.
+The database is a SQL Server with the following configuration:
+- Database host: db
+- Port: 1433
+- Database name: master
+- User: sa
+- Password: My-Complex-Pwd-123

 # Prerequisites
 Docker and docker-compose installed on your machine.